sheikhsadi899/Manual-Testing-Project-1/README.md

 The application allows users to browse products, apply filters, search items, and complete purchases through a multi-step checkout process.

-## 🎯 Objective
+## Objective

-The main objective of this project was to:
--Identify functional defects in the application -Validate core features and workflows
+- Identify functional defects in the application

+- Validate core features and workflows

+- Evaluate usability and user experience

--Evaluate usability and user experience
+- Evaluate usability and user experience

--Ensure proper input validation and system behavior
+- Ensure proper input validation and system behavior